 Keeping everyone cool-headed and focused falls to the project manager.
 He or she ensures projects are in the budget, meeting business requirements and the agreed-upon timeline.
 Marketing management will rely on the PM for updates on current and upcoming projects.
 In a pinch, you may use Trello or Basecamp as a virtual team member in this position.

 Content strategists and developers, alternately known as writers, go on the offensive to understand how your brand can capitalize on market trends and deliver solutions to B2B buyers in a way your competitors can’t.
 They own the backdoor move in which their unique wording cuts behind opposing teams, toward the basket.

-Content strategists depend on design leads, sales reps and demand gen experts to identify the best content formats and designs to connect with buyers at each point in their customer journey.
-Grammarly or Hemmingway App are fantastic writing and editing tools that can help pull off a lay-up when your team lacks a true editorial member.
+Content strategists depend on design leads, sales reps, and demand gen experts to identify the best content formats and designs to connect with buyers at each point in their customer journey.
+Grammarly or Hemmingway App is fantastic writing and editing tools that can help pull off a lay-up when your team lacks a true editorial member.

 So, what should marketers do once they set their playbooks on fire and lose the lead gates?

 Creative direction for projects includes everything from campaign theme development to marketing asset creation — websites, banner ads, e-books, infographics, etc. — and all the teamwork in between.
 Team members, internal clients, stakeholders, and even management may offer game-winning tips on graphics.
 The design lead ensures that the result clearly and effectively expresses the capabilities of the product or service you’re marketing, as well as your broader brand values.